Cave dining, wine making, glacier hikes and Patagonia kayaking

 Argentina is as exciting as it is big – fitting world-class wines, vibrant cities and epic landscapes into its borders.
 On this trip, you’ll sample it all.

-You’ll be trekking and kayaking through snow-capped peaks, staying in a remote cabin with roaring log fires and outdoor baths.
+You’ll be trekking and kayaking through snow-capped peaks, staying in a remote cabin with views out to soaring mountains.
 You’ll be sampling the very best of the Great Outdoors and Argentina city life, with immersive dining, Tango dancing and street food picnics.
 From making your own-brand wine in Mendoza, to eyeing up mighty Mount Fitz Roy, amazing Argentina has it all.

 - Max 14 travellers per group